iPhone XR, iPhone XS Max, iPad Pros, Macs and more: Everything Apple could announce on Sept. 12

-Welcome to the 2018 Apple September launch event, where the company is delivering the long-awaited (well, since this time last year) details on its new iPhones and Apple Watch Series 4.
+Welcome to the 2018 Apple September launch event, where the company delivered the long-awaited (well, since this time last year) details on its new iPhones, the flagship iPhone XS Max, its little buddy the iPhone XS and a mainstream replacement for the iPhone x, the iPhone XR.
+Plus, the Apple Watch Series 4 goes all-in on health with a built-in ECG and more.

 As usual, the Apple Store went down in advance of the new product announcements.